massimo-zaniboni/asterisell-v5/doc/manual/topics/configuration/bundle-rate-specification-language.md

   # these are the params used for normal rates.
   # The calls inside the bundle will be rated using these params.

   rate {
     # this is a child-rate of the bundle-rate, and it is used for rating the calls
-    # inside the bundle, and for specifying nested bundle limits.
+    # inside the bundle, and/or for specifying nested bundle limits.
     #
-    # Children rates, can be of any admitted type for normal rates.
+    # Children rates, can be of any admitted type for normal rates,
-    #
+    # or of bundle-rates.
-    # The cost of the calls are associated to the root parent bundle-rate.

     id: [reference]